briatte/euspeech/README.md

 # HOWTO

 The main entry point is `make.r`.
-Adjust the `sample` setting to _n_ / 5 where _n_ is the maximum number of random speech acts that you want to download.
+Adjust the `sample` setting to _n_ / 10 where _n_ is the maximum number of random speech acts that you want to download.

-There were roughly 270,000 speech acts as of May 2014, so setting `sample` to `75000` should get you almost all available speech acts for legislatures 5–7.

-The default setting gets 5,000 items by iterating 5 times over 1,000 items, to fix network errors.
-Please let me know if you need a more workable version.

 # CODEBOOK

-The makefile returns the following objects to `dtm.rda`:
+Running the makefile returns the following objects to `dtm.rda`:

 * The `D` object holds the document-term matrix of all scraped items that were delivered in English (~ 80% of all items).
 * The `speeches` object holds the speech full text and (selected) metadata: